On the Coupling Effects between Elastic and Electromagnetic Fields from the Perspective of Conservation of Energy: The generalized Villari Effects

 Evidently, the last term indicates the energy conversion between the elastic and electromagnetic fields.

 Analogous to the analyzes in the above section, to guarantee the conservation of the total mechanic energy, then

 Thus, the generalized stress is found to be

 As a result, the constitutive equation (\ref{eq:st2}) guarantees the satisfaction of the law of conservation of energy.
 Furthermore, since externally applied stresses lead to variation of the electromagnetic energy, thus the generalized Villari effects can be applied in sensors.
 In addition, from the above analysis, the electromagnetic energy can be treated as an extra contribution in the generalized elastic energy.
-In previous work$^{\cite{Cahn:1985}}$, there were similar approaches of using the elastic energy as an extra contribution to the generalized chemical energy while studying diffusion under the influence of elastic fields.
-The generalized Villari effects in fact exemplify the conversion of energies owing to a cross-dependence in the energy terms.
-However, in previous section, the conversion of energies for piezoelectric and piezomagnetic effects is different.
-In Eqn (\ref{eq:pz}), due to the lack of terms, $-\partial_t E_i \beta_{ijk} e_{jk} - \partial_t H_i \gamma_{ijk} e_{jk}$, the variation of energies owing to the piezoelectric and piezomagnetic effects can not be written as a time derivative of energy terms such as $\beta_{ijk} E_i e_{jk}$ and $\gamma_{ijk} H_i e_{jk}$.
-Moreover, these terms introduce a dependence of energy terms on the directions of physical fields, which is also not very reasonable.
-Thus, it is argued here, for piezoelectric and piezomagnetic effects, there are no specific energies associated with these two processes.
-Note that, in classic and fluid mechanics, not all processes are associated with specific energies, e.g., the processes due to friction and viscosity which dissipate the kinetic energy of mechanic movements into heat.
-These forces, usually called nonpotential forces (i.e., they can not be derived from potential functions), are associated with work which convert energies from one form into another.
-As a result, it is argued here, the variation of energies owing to the piezoelectric and piezomagnetic effects are in fact work terms, $(\beta_{ijk} E_i + \gamma_{ijk} H_i)_{,k} v_j$, as shown in Eqn (\ref{eq:np}), with their nonpotential body forces being $(\beta_{ijk} E_i)_{,k}$ and $(\gamma_{ijk} H_i)_{,k}$.
-Note that, these forces are not proportional to velocities as in the case of the viscous force, because they are responsible for conversion of energies rather than dissipation of energies into heat.
-In brief, the piezoelectric and piezomagnetic effects in fact exemplify the conversion of energies owing to the work done by nonpotential forces.
+In previous work,$^{\cite{Cahn:1985}}$ there were similar approaches of using the elastic energy as an extra contribution to the generalized chemical energy while studying diffusion under the influence of elastic fields.
+The generalized Villari effects in fact exemplify the conversion of energies owing to a cross-dependence in the energy terms, which is evidently different from the conversion of energies by nonpotential forces for the piezoelectric and piezomagnetic effects.
 Moreover, the generalized Villari effects in fact arise from the dependence of the permittivity and permeability on the elastic stresses or strains.
 Since the Mauttecci effect refers to the arising of a helical anisotropy of the susceptibility of materials under the influence of a torque, then it should be classified as a specific example of the generalized Villari effects.